zulfaha/sql-customer-analytics/README.md

 ### Q2: OPERATIONAL HEALTH — ORDER FAILURE RATE
 What share of orders are canceled or unavailable?

-FINDING: 97% of orders reach "delivered" status.
+97% of orders reach "delivered" status.
 Cancellations (~0.6%) and unavailability (~0.6%) are low but worth monitoring.